Awaish-prog/openFabricAiTest/testCases.md

 * The app detects the cleared prompt input.
 * An error message is displayed, prompting the user to enter a valid prompt.
 * The form submission is prevented until a valid prompt is provided.

+### Test Case ID: TF011

+Test Case Name: Simultaneous Submissions by Multiple Users

+Test Objective: Simulate multiple users submitting prompts simultaneously to check if the ArtFabric app handles concurrency without producing unexpected behavior.

+Preconditions:

+* The ArtFabric app is accessible.
+* Multiple users are logged into the application.

+Test Steps:

+* User A and User B both navigate to the settings tab simultaneously.
+* User A enters a valid prompt and submits.
+* Simultaneously, User B enters a different valid prompt and submits.

+Expected Result:

+* Both User A and User B receive their unique images without interference.
+* The app maintains data integrity, ensuring that User A's submission does not affect User B's submission and vice versa.
+* No errors or unexpected behavior occur during the simultaneous submission process.